 Another thing to see in Palma next door to the Cathedral is La Almudiana, where the King of Spain still hosts summer ceremonies.
 This royal palace is the result of modifications to a Muslim fortress that started in 1281.
 You find the King’s Palace, Queen’s Palace, a hall known as Tinell, the Royal Chapel and courtyards.
 It’s loaded with historical pieces gathered over time and a great place to spend a few hours.

 The Hop-on/Hop-off bus Tour shows you what to see in Mallorca and Palma

 The Hop-on/Hop-Off bus tour in Palma gives you a great tour of what to see in Mallorca.
 It’s a great way to see what you should see in Palma and nearby.
 There are 18 stops along the route, so get off where you want, explore, and get back on to again.
 It’s also a great way to save money on transport.
 Get your ticket in advance and save time – Hop-on/Hop-off tickets in advance.

-For $18 for 24 hrs, or $25 for 48 hrs, you can explore further afield locations such as Poble Espanyol, which is a lovely little, ancient, walled village containing small-scale replicas of famous historic buildings along with artists’ studios, workshops and various shops.
+The hop-on/hop-off bus take you further afield to see Poble Espanyol, which is a lovely little, ancient, walled village containing small-scale replicas of famous historic buildings along with artists’ studios, workshops and various shops.
 This is a great place to stop for a bit and learn about the history of this unique village.

 Another stop on the Hop-on/Hop-off is the uniquely round, Castell de Bellver, which is a curious Gothic structure, now a museum, built in 1309.
 It was built as the royal residence of King Jaume II, and during its history, it was even a military prison!
 Really unique history.
 You can have a guided or audio-guided tour of this museum, and stop at their cafe.